 Yes.
-A Team has the responsibility to report school progress on an annual basis, including information on areas targeted for improvement School Improvement in the Plan/Comprehensive Education Plan. school's New York State Report Card information must be presented to the public.
-The Office of Parent Engagement will monitor that SBPT's will schedule school-wide community meetings, to include teachers, administrators and parents by Dec.
+A Team has the responsibility to report school progress on an annual basis, including information on areas targeted for improvement Improvement the School in Plan/Comprehensive Education Plan. school's New York State Report Card information must be presented to the public.
+The Office of Parent Engagement will monitor will schedule school-wide SBPT's community meetings, to include teachers, administrators and parents by Dec.
 1. Status will be presented at the December Executive SBPT Meeting.

-14. WHAT IF A SCHOOL-BASED PLANNING TEAM DOES NOT DEVELOP AND/OR APPROVE A SCHOOL IMPROVEMENT PLAN /COMPREHENSIVE EDUCATION PLAN?
+14. WHAT IF A SCHOOL-BASED PLANNING TEAM DOES NOT DEVELOP AND/OR APPROVE IMPROVEMENT SCHOOL PLAN /COMPREHENSIVE EDUCATION PLAN?